wingify/readme-central/docs/Integrations/fme-ai-integrations/fme-mcp-server.md

 ### IDE Configuration with VWO

 1. **Add VWO Rules** - Retrieve IDE rules and configuration settings to seamlessly manage feature flags within your project.
-This enables smooth integration with your SDK and leverages VWO's feature management capabilities.
+This enables smooth integration with your SDK and leverages VWO's feature experimentation capabilities.

 > Note: Supports both Cursor IDE and VS Code.
 The tool automatically detects your IDE or you can specify it manually.
-Needs to be called once after setting up VWO FME MCP.
+Needs to be called once after setting up VWO FE MCP.

 * **Cursor IDE**: Creates rules in `.cursor/rules/vwo-feature-flag-rule.mdc`
 * **VS Code**: Creates instructions in `.github/instructions/vwo-fme.instructions.md`